Will Auburn cover the spread vs. USC? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Auburn has been at least a -450 moneyline favorite three times this season and won all of those games.
+- This season, Auburn has been favored five times and won three of those games.

+- The Tigers have entered three games this season favored by -400 or more, and won each of those games.

-- The Tigers have a 81.8% chance to win this game based on the implied probability of the moneyline.
+- Auburn has a 80% chance to win this game based on the implied probability of the moneyline.

 Auburn vs. USC Over/Under Stats